jcubic/sysend.js/README.md

 ## sysend.js

-sysend.js is small library that allow to send message between pages that are open in same browser.
+sysend.js is small library that allow to send message between pages that are open in the same browser.
 They need to be in same domain.
 The library don't use any dependencies and use HTML5 LocalStorage API.
-You can send any object that can be serialized to JSON.
+You can send any object that can be serialized to JSON or just send empty notification.

-Tested only in GNU/Linux Chromium
+Tested on GNU/Linux in Chromium 34, FireFox 29, Opera 12.16 (64bit)

 ## Usage